OfficeDev/office-js-docs-pr/docs/develop/dialog-handle-errors-events.md

 ## Errors and events in the dialog window

-Three errors and events, known by their code numbers, in the dialog box will trigger a `DialogEventReceived` event in the host page.
+Three errors and events in the dialog box will trigger a `DialogEventReceived` event in the host page.

 |Code number|Meaning|
 |:-----|:-----|